Approximating the quantum approximate optimization algorithm with digital-analog interactions: Results

+In this section the main computational results of our work are presented.
+In the first subsection we present the performance of bDA-QAOA in comparison to a standard QAOA circuit for a set of chosen randomly generated problems.
+In the second subsection we analyse this further to demonstrate that the algorithm is performing better than one might expect for a banged DA algorithm and that this boost in performance results from the variational freedom of DA-QAOA.

-\section{Performance of \MakeLowercase{b}DA-QAOA}
+\subsection{Performance of \MakeLowercase{b}DA-QAOA}

-In bDA-QAOA we perform QAOA using the ansatz state prepared by applying QAOA layers of the form described in equation (\ref{DAQAOA_UNITARY}) as bDA-QAOA introduces errors in the form of the misspecification of the problem and driver Hamiltonians, between which, due to relative times taken on device to perform and that the driver is generic to all problems, the misspecification of problem Hamiltonian will introduce more error.
+In bDA-QAOA we perform QAOA using the ansatz state prepared by applying QAOA layers of the form described in equation (\ref{DAQAOA_UNITARY}) as bDA-QAOA introduces errors in the form of the misspecification of the problem and driver Hamiltonians.
+Between these two, due to differing times taken on device to perform and that the driver is generic to all problems, the misspecification of problem Hamiltonian is likely to introduce more detrimental error.
 This problem of misspecification is not new to the field of quantum optimisation and is known in quantum annealing literature as $J$-chaos, in which critical characteristics of a problem to be solved are not correctly incorporated into the dynamics of an annealing device.
-Such issues can be fatal to the performance of AQC if error mitigation strategies are not utilised \cite{pearson2019analog}. bDA-QAOA finds connection to the algorithms of QRW \cite{callison2019finding} and AQC in that the problem Hamiltonian and single-qubit driving operators are performed simultaneously.
-One might therefore expect that simply running a problem Hamiltonian at the same time as a driver in QAOA should not be fatal, in fact, scheduled QRW's and diabatic AQC are active fields themselves \cite{morley2019quantum, muthukrishnan2015diabatic}.
+Such issues can be fatal to the performance of adiabatic quantum computing if error mitigation strategies are not utilised \cite{pearson2019analog}. bDA-QAOA finds connection to quantum random walk algorithms \cite{callison2019finding} and adiabatic quantum computing in that the problem Hamiltonian and single-qubit driving operators are performed simultaneously.
+One might therefore expect that simply running a problem Hamiltonian at the same time as a driver in QAOA should not be fatal, in fact, scheduled quantum random walks and diabatic quantum computing are active fields themselves \cite{morley2019quantum, muthukrishnan2015diabatic}.
 Simulations performed of bDA-QAOA in which the resource Hamiltonian is identical to the problem Hamiltonian to be solved, such that no DA steering single-qubit operations are required, indeed, showed no discernible net-negative impacts when compared to error-free QAOA.